Manuelaio/unCOVERApp/preprocessing.md

-The processing time depends on the dimension size of bam files and the number of genes to invstigate.
-If many genes need to be analyzed we recommend:
+The processing time depends on the dimension size of bam files and the number of genes to investigate.
+If many genes need to be analyzed, we recommend:

 -to download Rscritp attached below or use other tools to obtain bed or bed.gz file